Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach applied to polytropic equations of state: Introduction

 \section{Introduction}

-The Teleparallel equivalent of General Relativity (TEGR) \cite{Moller,Unzi} is an alternative description of gravity first introduced by Einstein himself.
+The Teleparallel equivalent of General Relativity (TEGR)\cite{Moller}-\cite{Unzi} is an alternative description of gravity first introduced by Einstein himself.
 This theory is defined on a Witzenböck space–time, which is curvatureless, but with a non–vanishing torsion.
-Just as modifications that can be made in General Relativity (GR) leading us to the $f(R)$ theories, it is possible to extend the telleparallel to the so-called $f(T)$ models where one uses a function of torsion as the Lagrangian density.
-These models have, in general, simpler field equations than those obtained in $f(R)$ and have presented interesting cosmological and astrophysical solutions \cite {Ferraro}-\cite{Karami}.
+Just as modifications that can be made in General Relativity (GR) leading us to the $f(R)$ theories, it is possible to extend the telleparallel to the so-called $f(T)$ gravity where one uses a function of torsion as the Lagrangian density.
+These alternative theories of gravity have, in general, simpler field equations than those obtained in $f(R)$ and have presented interesting cosmological and astrophysical solutions \cite {Ferraro}-\cite{Karami}.

 Despite some theoretical issues \cite{PCC,brax}, GR has been a great success as a theory of gravity.
 Therefore, it is expected that a well conceived alternative model of gravity retrieve the results of GR in some limit and also offer some advantage or new physical possibilities.
 In this sense, it is always relevant to reproduce for the alternative models some analysis already done in the context of GR.
 Thus, our main interest here is to study the behaviour of spherically symmetric stars in some $f(T)$ models.
-More specifically, in \cite{F-A1} we have obtained the correspondent Tolman-Oppenheimer-Volkoff (TOV) equations \cite{TOV} for a set of models $f(T,\xi)$, where $\xi$ is a free parameter.
-TOV equations are derived from the theory of gravity and can be used to model the structure of a spherically symmetrical object in gravitational equilibrium, for instance, a neutron star.
+More specifically, in \cite{F-A1} we have obtained the correspondent Tolman-Oppenheimer-Volkoff (TOV) equations \cite{TOV} for a set of ${f(T)}$ {models.} TOV equations are derived from the theory of gravity and can be used to model the structure of a spherically symmetrical object in gravitational equilibrium, for instance, a neutron star.
 Solving these equations for a given equation of state, it is possible, for example, to determine the maximum mass allowed for the object.

 Considering different gravity models could, in principle, lead us to different maximum masses {for a given equation of state} (see, e.g., \cite{Nunes}).
-This would be important, for example, to explain one of the components involved in the event GW190814 \cite{GW} concerning the coalescence involving a black hole of 22.2–24.3 $M_\odot$ and a compact object of mass 2.50–2.67 $M_\odot$, the latter being a relatively high-mass neutron star or a low-mass black hole.
+This would be important, for example, to explain one of the components involved in the event GW190814 \cite{GW} concerning the coalescence between a black hole of 22.2–24.3 $M_\odot$ and a compact object of mass 2.50–2.67 $M_\odot$, the latter being a relatively high-mass neutron star or a low-mass black hole.